EsmarW/Cloud/README.md

 # 2D Graphics Modeler

-A Qt-based 2D graphics application demonstrating object-oriented design principles and shape abstraction for CS1C.
+A Qt-based 2D graphics application demonstrating object oriented design principles and shape abstraction for CS1C.

 ## About